The term “growth hacking” is thrown around a lot these days, but what does it actually mean?

 This was short lived, as Craigslist eventually pulled the plug, but that temporary growth hack gave Airbnb the boost they needed to eventually become the powerful hotel-crushing business they are today!

 1. Automate like no one’s business.
 Automation and repetition are key to growth hacking success.
+Use software and tools to help you do your job faster.
 See what works and then streamline it.

-4. Free For Bloggers.
+4. Free for bloggers.
 Bloggers are a great source of product reviews (and backlinks) to your site.
-Make it easy for bloggers to try out your product or service by including a “free for bloggers” option within your pricing page. (alternatively, you could do “are you a blogger doing a review?
+Make it easy for bloggers to try out your product or service by including a “free for bloggers” option within your pricing page.
+(Alternatively, you could do “Are you a blogger doing a review?
 Contact us” or something similar.)
 Get the blogger’s email and see if they are an appropriate blog to work with.
-Then email them all the info and graphics they need to create a hit blog post, making their life that much easier (plus they’ll feel awfully grateful).
+Then email them all the info and graphics they need to create a hit blog post, making their life that much easier.

 In a similar vein, be sure to reach out to bloggers in your industry and court them for a review.
 Not everyone will say yes, but some certainly will.